UiPath-TAM-Team/InternalLabs.Extensions.Activities/README.md

 ### Statements
 `Add to Dictionary`: Inserts a Key-Value pair into an existing Dictionary<Object, Object>

-`Count Dictionary`: Counts the Key-Value pair ina dictionary of Dictionary<Object, Object> and returns an int
+`Count Dictionary`: Counts the Key-Value pair in a dictionary of Dictionary<Object, Object> and returns an int